How to Own Your Own Mind

 It’s a definite must read.
 Or, in my case, listen to on Audible!

-Some Inspiration to Entice You to Get and Read this Book!
+Some Inspiration and Quick Book Review to Entice You to Get and Read it!

 Quick Summary: This book is about Napoleon Hill’s study of achieving success through organized thinking.
 The concepts are divided into three chapters – Creative Vision, Organized Thought, and Controlled Attention.
 The goal is to teach you how to think before acting, recognize opportunities, define your definite major purpose, and then act on it.